How can target-date investments help me?

 Investment mixes ready to go

 Target-date investments are subject to the risks of their underlying funds.
-The year in the investment name refers to the approximate year (the target date) when an investor would retire and leave the workforce.
+The year in the investment’s name refers to the approximate year (the target date) when an investor would retire and leave the workforce.
 The investment will gradually shift its emphasis from more aggressive investments to more conservative ones based on its target date.
 A target-date investment is not guaranteed at any time, including on or after the target date.

-*Full Social Security retirement age for workers born in 1960 or later.
+1Full Social Security retirement age for workers born in 1960 or later.
 If you were born earlier, full retirement age is 65 to 66, depending on your birth year.

 A single target-date investment can work for you throughout both your career and retirement.

-Risk reduces over time
+Risk decreases over time

-Experts generally recommend reducing investment risk as you approach retirement.
-The sooner you plan to spend the money, the less time you have to recover from losses in the market.
-A target-date investment handles this process for you.
-It will hold more stocks the further it is from its target date, seeking the high potential growth of stocks.
+A target-date investment takes care of this process for you.
+The further away it is from the target date, the more stocks it will hold, seeking the high potential growth stocks can provide.
 As the target date approaches, the investment gradually decreases its stock holdings and increases its bond holdings.
 Bonds usually have a lower risk of loss, though they also have lower potential gains.

 The target date is not the end

 Nothing special happens when a target-date investment reaches the year in its name.
-With a Vanguard target-date investment, this is the year when it reaches a 50-50 stock-bond mix.
-Over the next seven years, it gradually becomes more conservative, shifting from stocks to bonds until it lands on a 30% stock, 70% bond mix, which may be right for most investors living in retirement.
+With a Vanguard target-date investment, this is the year it reaches a 50-50 stock-bond mix.
+Over the next 7 years, it gradually becomes more conservative, shifting from stocks to bonds until it lands on a 30% stock, 70% bond mix, which may be right for most investors living in retirement.

 Remember, each investment is designed to take you through retirement, which could last 30 years or more.
 A target-date investment will always keep a portion of its assets in stocks.
 While continuing to invest in stocks does come with market risk, the long-term growth potential of stocks can help your buying power keep up with inflation during a long retirement.

-YOU MAY HAVE OPTIONS IN RETIREMENT
+YOU MAY HAVE TARGET-DATE INVESTMENT OPTIONS IN RETIREMENT TOO

 Take the questionnaire